alireza787b/px4xplane/README.md

      ```

 2. **Building the Plugin**:
-   - Follow the instructions in the `BUILDING.md` file to build the plugin from source. (will be added)
+   - Follow the instructions in the `BUILDING.md` file to build the plugin from the source. (will be added)